Insulin Resistance: The Silent Saboteur of Your Transformation

 Accelerated fat storage

-Excess glucose that can't enter cells is converted and stored as fat — particularly visceral fat.
+Excess glucose that can't enter cells is converted and stored preferentially as visceral fat.

 5